Tak-Iwamoto/rusty-gql/docs/src/schema/query.md

 }
 ```

-Files except for `mod.rs` implements resolvers for each Query Type fields.
+Files except for `mod.rs` implements resolvers for each Query fields.

 `mod.rs` only bundles these files and defines `Query` struct.